 The scheduling software employed by the Developer shall be compatible with the current and any future scheduling software employed by TxDOT.
-TxDOT's current software in use is Primavera Project Manager (v 5.0).
+TxDOT's current software in use is Primavera P4.
 Compatible, as used in this Section 2.1.1.1, shall mean that the Developer-provided electronic file version of the Project Schedule may be loaded or imported by TxDOT using TxDOT's scheduling software with no modifications, preparation or adjustments.